juliendenize/torchaug/docs/source/tutorial/ta_tensors.md

 A [BatchMasks](#torchaug.ta_tensors.BatchMasks) is a tensor to represent a batch of makss.

 It has the following added attributes:
-- `range_samples` a list of the index of the first mask for each sample in the associated batch of masks.
+- `samples_ranges` a list of the index of the first mask for each sample in the associated batch of masks.
 This is because each sample can define different number of masks.

 It also have specific behavior and defined class methods to handle some cases that are [documented](#torchaug.ta_tensors.BatchMasks).